Do you really believe in the fallacy that man has been able to improve upon what nature has provided us with?

 By maintaining the environment as it is, we have been able to get nature’s blessings in the form of disease-free and healthy plants, delicious and bountiful crops.
 A walk in the orchard is all you need to feel the positivity and the magic that nature has been performing all the time, unnoticed by most.

 Go just a few steps into our gardens and you’ll see the area we lovingly call as the man-made forest.
 No, we did not make it.
 Instead, we just facilitated nature in taking its course.
 The oaks have grown tall and provide enough shade to the apples in winters.
 The apples get their much-needed minimum chilling hours in winters and as a result, produce lots of fruits in summers.
-The tall oaks also prevent the weeds from taking over.
+The shade from the tall oaks also prevents the weeds from taking over.

 Apricot seeds, Oak acorns, Chestnuts fall over from the trees and germinate.
 Protected under the tall trees, these tiny ones grow and compete for sunlight.
 When the right time comes, the old trees let these young ones take over.